josepedro/wedding-gallery/README.md

 ## Performance Test

-With [vegeta](https://github.com/tsenart/vegeta) tool we can test the performance of Wedding Gallery.
+With [vegeta](https://github.com/tsenart/vegeta) tool we can test the performance of Wedding Gallery by sending GET requests on root of http://ec2-18-234-37-217.compute-1.amazonaws.com.
 Next we can see some results:

 * Total of requests in 4 seconds: 200 requests